The Rev. FR. Fabian Villalobos

 In 2002, Fabian was ordained a priest in the Roman Catholic Church in Italy.
 He immediately began serving as Rector of two congregations, one of whose church was established in the 11th Century with extraordinary architectural and artistic value.
 He also held positions at the diocesan level, and in various social organizations.
 He was a member of Pax Christi and the Cursillo Movement.

 In 2011, Fr.
-Fabian served in Kairos Prison Ministry as a spiritual advisor and in February 2012 he served on the Honduras Mission Team from the Episcopal Church of the Epiphany in Richardson, TX.
+Fabian served in Kairos Prison Ministry as a spiritual advisor and since February 2012, he has served on the Honduras Mission Team with the Episcopal Church of the Epiphany in Richardson, TX.
 Fr.
-Fabian also extended support to the Austin Street Centre, the Brotherhood of St. Andrew and Camp All Saints.
+Fabian also extended support to The Well, the Bridge Stewpot, Austin Street Centre, the Brotherhood of St. Andrew and Camp All Saints.

 Fabian and his wife DeeAnn live in Irving, where they enjoy reading, going to the cinema and traveling.
-He has five stepchildren and grandchildren.
+They have five children and grandchildren.

 The Rev. Andrea Conklin, Deacon